Most Famous Residents & Guests: Michelangelo, Vittoria Colonna, Ludovico Ariosto. The insp Read more [...]

 His sons too would hold titles and be very well politically connected, and, despite the odd falling out with the powers of Florence, Montegufoni went into the 15th century under the moniker the ‘court of dukes’.

 The centre piece to the castle, the aforementioned tower, got a stylistic upgrade in 1546 when another Donato Acciaioli renovated it to resemble the Arnolfo tower of Palazzo Vecchio in Florence, while also building the great hall known today as the ‘Gallery’ and in those days as the ‘Armory’.
 Important figures continued to pass though Montegufoni with Cosimo de’ Medici, the Grand Duke of Tuscany and member of the infamous banking family, being a guest in 1612.

 The next major change to the castle was in 1650 when the seven separate buildings were combined into one and the entire property was restored in grand fashion.

 This was probably the height of the Acciaioli family’s power but by the 18th century their fortunes had dwindled and the estate as sold to the Baracchi family.
-By that stage too the castle’s reputation as a meeting place for the rich and powerful had declined and the Baracchis lived their in relatively unassuming fashion until 1909 when the famously eccentric English aristocrat, politician and writer Sir George Sitwell bought it from them.
+By that stage too the castle’s reputation as a meeting place for the rich and powerful had declined and the Baracchis lived there in relatively unassuming fashion until 1909 when the famously eccentric English aristocrat, politician and writer Sir George Sitwell bought it from them.